Michael Whatley

-Michael David Whatley (born 1968 or 1969) is an American politician and lawyer who served as the 66th chairman of the Republican National Committee (RNC) from March 2024 to August 2025.
-He previously served as chair of the North Carolina Republican Party from 2019 to 2024, the last year of which he also served as the RNC's general counsel.
+Michael David Whatley (born October 1, 1968) is an American politician and lawyer who was chair of the Republican National Committee from 2024 to 2025.
+He previously served as chair of the North Carolina Republican Party from 2019 to 2024.

-Born and raised in Western North Carolina, Whatley earned bachelor's degree from the University of North Carolina, Charlotte, a master's degree from Wake Forest University, and a second master's and a Juris Doctor degree from the University of Notre Dame.
-After working on the presidential campaign of George W. Bush in 2000, he served in the U.S. Department of Energy during the Bush administration.
-In 2004, he became chief of staff to Senator Elizabeth Dole, serving until 2007.
+Whatley earned a bachelor's degree from the University of North Carolina, Charlotte, a master's degree from Wake Forest University, and a second master's and a Juris Doctor degree from the University of Notre Dame.
+After working on George Bush's successful 2000 presidential campaign, Whatley served in the Department of Energy under his administration.
+From 2004 to 2007, he was chief of staff to Senator Elizabeth Dole.
 In 2019, Whatley was elected chair of the Republican Party of North Carolina, serving until his election as RNC Chair in 2024.

-In July 2025, Whatley announced his candidacy for the United States Senate in 2026.
+Whatley is the Republican nominee for the United States Senate in the 2026 election in North Carolina, facing Democrat Roy Cooper in the general election.

 Early life and education

-Whatley is from Watauga County, North Carolina, where his father was an accountant and his mother was a librarian.
+Michael David Whatley was born on October 1, 1968, in Michigan and moved during his early high school years to Watauga County, North Carolina, where his father was an accountant and his mother was a librarian.
+Whatley graduated from Watauga High School in 1987.
 He graduated from the University of North Carolina at Charlotte with a bachelor's degree in history in 1991 and from Wake Forest University with a master's degree in religion in 1993.
 He then earned a master's degree in theology in 1994 and a Juris Doctor degree in 1997 from the University of Notre Dame.

 Whatley began working in Republican Party politics when he volunteered on the 1984 reelection campaign of U.S. senator Jesse Helms while he was a sophomore at Watauga High School.

 Political career

 White House and Capitol Hill

 In 2000, Whatley was a member of George W. Bush's team pursuing the Florida recount.
 During Bush's presidency, Whatley served in the United States Department of Energy as deputy assistant secretary.
 In 2004, he became chief of staff for U.S. Senator Elizabeth Dole, replacing Frank Hill.
-In 2007, Whatley became a partner at lobbying firm HBW Resources, and in 2008 he became executive vice president for the Consumer Energy Alliance; he held the position until 2019.
+In 2007, Whatley became a partner at lobbying firm HBW Resources, where he lobbied for oil and gas industry clients.
+In 2008, he became executive vice president for the Consumer Energy Alliance; he held the position until 2019.
 In 2016, Whatley helped Republican presidential nominee Donald Trump campaign and organize rallies in North Carolina.